ketgo/nameko-kafka/README.md

 ## Usage

-The extension can be used for both, service dependency and entrypoint.
-Example usage for both the cases are shown in the following sections.
+The extension can be used for both, a service dependency and entrypoint.
+Example usage for both cases are shown in the following sections.

 ## Dependency